MATT ROGALSKY

 My background is quite international so I often have trouble saying where I am from.
 Born in Umuahia, Nigeria in 1966 at the cusp of the Biafran War, I was taken back to Canada where Ottawa was home base, but then moved to peninsular Malaysia as a 5 year old.
 Returning again to Canada, I had Southern Ontario and Manitoba summers and winters, and then moved with my family to Nairobi Kenya, as a teenager.
 Returning to Canada we relocated to the Vancouver area.
 Since then I have lived in the USA and England for extended periods, but the last 20 years I have been based in Kingston/Katarokwi with my partner of 37 years, raising a son who was born in England and is now in his twenties and making great music of his own.

 I teach at Queen's University (Canada) as Professor in the departments of Drama and Music, Film and Media, and the Cultural Studies Graduate Program.
-I am Director of the Sonic Arts Studio, originally named Queen's Electroacoustic Music Studio, founded by David Keane and later run by Kristi Allik.
+I am Director of the Sonic Arts Studio, originally named Queen's Electroacoustic Music Studio, founded by David Keane and most recently by Professor Emerita Kristi Allik.

 CV Download MRR on Bandcamp MRR on Facebook